Prodigy-Hacking/ProdigyMathGameHacking/README.md

 <h1 align="center">Our extension is back on the webstore!
-Download <a href="https://chrome.google.com/webstore/detail/prodigyhacking/gjabpajagbgoifbkflgojeojmnlmioeaa">the Prodigy Hacking Extension (PHEx)</a> today!</h1>
+Download <a href="https://chrome.google.com/webstore/detail/prodigyhacking/gjabpajagbgoifbkflgojeojmnlmioeaa">Prodigy Hacking Extension</a> today!</h1>

 <hr>